 - Installed up to 9,000 pounds in the FLM vehicle.
 Assisted in training 6 personnel from Poland.

-- Performed quality checks of product and parts before shipping.
+- Performed quality checks of products and parts before shipping.

 - Rotated through all the tasks on an assembly line required in a particular production process.